Standard Form

 $10^7 \times 10^{-12} = 10^{7 + (-12)} = 10^{-5}$

-Step 2 (Don’t forget!):
+Step 2: (Don’t forget!)

 Write your answer in standard form (make sure the number is between 1 and 10):

-• Because $16$ is not between $1$ and $10$, we write it as $1.6 \times 10^1$.
-Then we add the exponents: $10^1 \times 10^{-5} = 10^{-4}$, so the answer is $1.6 \times 10^{-4}$.
+• Then we add the exponents: $10^1 \times 10^{-5} = 10^{-4}$, so the correct answer is $1.6 \times 10^{-4}$.

 🍪 Quiz: Test Your Skills with Standard Form